aws-amplify/docs/docs/guides/graphql/subscriptions-by-id.md

 ```

-Now, you can subscribe to the comments for a specific post:
+Now you can subscribe to the comments for a specific post using the post id:

 ```js
 import { API } from 'aws-amplify';